Allesfitter (in the) Classroom

 We are now hosting and running allesfitter in the cloud in a graphical Jupyter Notebook interface, powered by Binder and JupyterHub!
 Teachers and veteran exoplaneteers can use allesfitter classroom as a tool for high school classes, university lectures, and outreach events.

-Learners can immediately start to model TESS light curves and more -- without any prior coding knowledge or software installation.
+Learners can immediately start to model exoplanet data - without any prior coding knowledge or software installation.
 Up to roughly 30 students can access allesfitter classroom at a time.
-Each student has their own copy of the allesfitter GUI and can work with different data sets, including instructive tutorials that have already been created!
+Each student runs their own copy of the allesfitter GUI in the cloud, and can work with different data sets, including instructive tutorials!

 Step-by-step into the classroom: